x00tex/hackTheBox/Boxes/linux/Retired/luanne/README.md

 -r--------  1 r.michaels  users  1970 Nov 24 09:25 devel_backup-2020-09-16.tar.gz.enc
 ```

-**enc file extention:** The .enc file extension is used by files in the UUenconded format, which are encrypted files.
+**enc file extention:** The .enc file extension is used by files in the UUencoded format, which are encrypted files.

 **UUenconded format:** Unix-to-Unix encode (UUENCODE) format is a form of binary-to-text encoding that originated in the Unix programs uuencode and uudecode written by Mary Ann Horton at UC Berkeley in 1980, for encoding binary data for transmission in email systems.